System prevalence

 System prevalence is a simple software architectural pattern that combines system images (snapshots) and transaction journaling to provide speed, performance scalability, transparent persistence and transparent live mirroring of computer system state.

 In a prevalent system, state is kept in memory in native format, all transactions are journaled and System images are regularly saved to disk.

-System images and transaction journals can be stored in language-specific serialization format for speed or in XML format for cross-language portability.
+System images and transaction journals can be stored in language-specific serialization format for speed or in portable formats for cross-language consumption.

 The first usage of the term and generic, publicly available implementation of a system prevalence layer was Prevayler, written for Java by Klaus Wuestefeld in 2001.

 Advantages

 Simply keeping system state in RAM in its normal, natural, language-specific format is orders of magnitude faster and more programmer-friendly than the multiple conversions that are needed when it is stored and retrieved from a DBMS.

 As an example, Martin Fowler describes "The LMAX Architecture" with a transaction-journal and system-image (snapshot) based business system at its core, which can process 6 million transactions per second on a single thread.